How To: Remove a Stripped Screw

 Even the most conscientious DIYer is bound to strip the occasional screw.
 Don't let this annoyance get in your way!
 Next time, try one of these useful tips for removing a stripped screw.
 You'll be back to work in no time.

 It was supposed to be a quick and easy repair.
 But darn it, one of the screws wouldn’t budge, and so by the time you finally finished, it had grown dark outside.
 Yes, stripped screws are extremely frustrating, but they’re not impossible to deal with.
 In fact, it can be pretty easy to remove a stripped screw.
-If you don’t own a screw extractor—a special tapered drill bit with a square head—then all you need to know are a handful of (lifesaving) tips.
-Scroll down to see what they are.
+If you don’t own a screw extractor—a special tapered drill bit with a square head—then all you need to know are a handful of handy tips.

 1. RUBBER BANDS